-Although the Constitution protects the rights of people with disability and prohibits discrimination on the basis of disability, limited facilities currently exist in the Prince Albert area for people living with disability.
-Currently public amenities such as libraries, community halls, municipal offices & buildings and road infrastructure do not cater for people with disabilities.
-Council has however lately demonstrated more cognizance of this fact and new buildings and renovations to existing infrastructure are developed in such a way that access for people with disability are provided for.
-These include the main municipal building and the local magistrate's court.
-The municipality has recently embarked on a survey to determine which public facilities and businesses are disabled-friendly.
-In addition to the Municipality's constitutional obligation in this regard, it is imperative that greater consideration be given to disabled access, for the area to grow as a tourist destination.
-At present only five tourist establishments (out of the more than 100 establishments) are disabled-friendly.
+The Constitution protects the rights of people with disability and prohibits discrimination on the basis of disability; the Municipality is committed to ensure that all its facilities are disability-friendly.
+In addition to the Municipality's constitutional obligation in this regard, it is imperative that consideration be given to disabled access to private owned businesses as well for the area to grow as a tourist destination.
 Consideration should be given in ensuring that disabled access be made conditional on approval of building plans and land use applications.